 Tilting At Windmills

-Tilting At Windmills by Chris Green There was always something about Karl Oscuro that didn't fit.
-You couldn't quite put your finger on what it was, but from the very first he seemed to be more than just the proverbial square peg.
-He had a pale complexion and always dressed in black, but then, so … Continue reading Tilting At Windmills
+Tilting At Windmills There was always something about Karl Oscuro that didn’t fit.
+You couldn’t quite put your finger on what it was, but from the first he seemed more than just the proverbial square peg.
+He had a pale complexion and always dressed in black, but so did many others.
+This was becoming a … Continue reading Tilting At Windmills

 The Continuing Story Of Wet Blanket Ron